dwcares/RealTimeWeb-HOL/README.md

  ````

 4. This will walk through a tutorial, keep all the defaults by repeatedly hitting enter.
 5. List the folders contents contents and open the package file

  ````
  > dir
  ````

-<sub>Note: To open the current folder in Visual Studio Code type “code <filename>” from the command prompt to open a file or folder.</sub>
+ 6. Open the current folder in Visual Studio Code by typing **code .**

+ 7. Observe your project metadata displayed in Visual Studio Code by clicking on the **project.json** file.

 ## Create a simple web server
-1. Observe your project metadata displayed in Visual Studio Code.

-2. Click on the new file button and create a new file named **'index.js'**
+1. Click on the new file button and create a new file named **index.js**

-3. In your **'index.js'** file paste in the following code.
+2. In your **index.js** file paste in the following code.
 This is the code for your web server.

     ````javascript
     var express = require('express');